vinaykuna0201/tic-toc-toe/README.md

-# tic toc toe uisng two dimensional arrays in JAVA
+# TIC TOC TOE  using JAVA